-WE were taking tea the other evening at the tabellion's at Nanterre.
-I take pleasure in using the old word tabellion, because it fits in so well with the Pompadour atmosphere of the pretty village where the rosières flourish, and of the old-fashioned salon where we sat about a fire of blazing roots, in a huge fireplace decorated with fleurs-de-lis.
+WE were taking tea the other evening at the tabellion's 1 at Nanterre.
+I take pleasure in using the old word tabellion, because it fits in so well with the Pompadour atmosphere of the pretty village where the rosières 2 flourish, and of the old-fashioned salon where we sat about a fire of blazing roots, in a huge fireplace decorated with fleurs-de-lis.
 The master of the house was absent, but his shrewd and kindly face hung in a corner, presiding over the festival and smiling placidly, from an oval frame, upon the strange guests who filled his salon.

 A curious company, in sooth, for a notary's evening party.
 Gold-laced military coats, beards of a week's growth, képis, hooded cloaks and high boots; and everywhere, on the piano, on the table, sabres and revolvers tossed carelessly among lace-trimmed cushions, boxes from Spa and embroidered baskets.
-It was all in strange contrast to that patriarchal abode, where one could still detect a faint odor of Nanterre pasties served
+It was all in strange contrast to that patriarchal abode, where one could still detect a faint odor of Nanterre pasties served by a lovely notaress to rosières in fresh organdie dresses.
+Alas! there are no longer any rosières at Nanterre.
+They have been replaced by a battalion of francs-tireurs from Paris, and the staff of that battalion were our hosts at the tea-party that evening.

-Tabellion is the old word for notaire, notary.
+1 Tabellion is the old word for notaire, notary.